 The quote below totally encapsulates how I feel about Europe’s prettiest and most romantic city.
 I’m always swept away by the charm of Paris.
 In my opinion it has it all – world-class museums, Michelin starred restaurants, incredible architecture and gleaming boutiques to make you swoon so today I share with you my 11 unmissable Paris experiences.

 Some regard it too touristy, dirty, crowded and unfriendly.
-I mean, each to their own but who are these people?
+Each to their own but who are these people?

-Being a lover of this charming city, my recent trip revolved around introducing my girls to the magic of Paris – with absolutely no Disneyland on the agenda!
-Here all 11 unmissable experiences which brought a smile to their faces and joy in my heart, watching the city of light cast its spell on the next generation.
+A lover of this charming city, I introduced my girls to the magic of Paris – with absolutely no Disneyland on the agenda!
+Here are 11 unmissable experiences which brought a smile to their faces and joy in my heart, watching the city of light cast its spell on the next generation.

 Admire the Eiffel Tower

 Well I couldn’t start a list of unmissable experiences in Paris and not include the most iconic landmark!
 Purchase a roof time access ticket to head to the top for incredible views of the capital.
 There’s also a champagne bar if you’d like to indulge in a glass of bubbles.
 For my fellow gourmands a restaurant on the first floor called Restaurant 58 serves lunch and dinner or a Michelin starred experience at Le Jules Verne on the second.

 And you don’t need to head to the top to enjoy the Eiffel Tower.
 On our recent visit we soaked in the scene from the Trocadero and meandered down the Plaza.
 It’s the perfect place for a picture of you with the tower.
 The best time to visit is definitely at sunset to watch the lights turn on.
 Truly spectacular.